AO

 Success, Not Fame

-From art of Kareem Abdul Jabbar to DiMaggio, Chipper Jones, Jeter to Cain, Eric Hosmer, Perez and so on, AO is well on his way to claim a space as a great Kansas City sports artist.
-AO knows it will not be easy but like many an artists and athletes alike, he is up for the challenge and ready to put to work the talent and knowledge he has worked on all his life, and to prove to those who said he didn’t have the talent – that he belongs “on the field”.
-As he (AO) always says, “I have made a ton of mistakes in my life – and now, as an artist/designer and a dad, my goal is to be successful, NOT famous.
-Fame doesn’t pay the bills.”
+AO knows a road to something close to greatness will not be easy but like many an artists and athletes alike, he is up for the challenge and ready to put to work the talent and knowledge he has worked on all his life.
+And like most athletes and artist alike, he may be out to prove to those who said he didn’t have the talent – that he belongs “on the field”.
+As AO always says, “I have made a ton of mistakes in my life – and now, as an artist/designer and a dad, my goal is to be a bit more successful than yesterday.
+I do NOT to be famous.
+Fame doesn’t pay the bills.
+Success raises a family.”

 Comments are closed.